tonyyxliu/CUHKSZ-CSC4005/docs/docker_installation_guide.md

 echo export 'LD_LIBRARY_PATH'=`echo $LD_LIBRARY_PATH`:'$LD_LIBRARY_PATH' >> ~/.bashrc
 echo export 'PATH'=`echo $PATH`:'$PATH' >> ~/.bashrc

+# The followings are essential if your host's cuda driver version is high (e.g., latest 537.xx).
+In some older versions, they may be not necessary.
+You can check by yourself.
+echo "export PATH=/opt/nvidia/hpc_sdk/Linux_x86_64/21.7/cuda/11.4/bin:$PATH" >> ~/.bashrc
+echo "export CUDA_TOOLKIT_PATH=/opt/nvidia/hpc_sdk/Linux_x86_64/21.7/cuda/11.4" >> ~/.bashrc

 source ~/.bashrc

 # Check if there are a long string output: